algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Functional.md

   <img src="./../Images/Personas/jeune1.jpeg" width="128">
 </div>

-Ethan is a 15 year old French student who loves playing all kinds of video games.
-He is currently studying in a high school, specifically in the computer science branch.
-He often visits the Steam shop to find new games because he is often bored with his games.
-Recently, he saw the release of our new game
+Ethan is a 15-year-old French student who loves playing all kinds of video games.
+He spends most of his free time playing games on his computer and enjoys games that challenge his problem-solving skills.

+He's a tech-savvy individual who is comfortable using a variety of software and hardware.
+He is also an active member of online gaming communities and enjoys discussing games with other players.

+He's looking for a game that offers a challenging and engaging gameplay experience, with a variety of different levels and enemies to defeat.
+He is also interested in games with a strong visual style and immersive audio.

+As a student, Ethan has limited funds to spend on games, so he is always on the lookout for games that offer good value for money.
+He is also interested in games that offer replayability and the ability to customize gameplay experiences.

 ## B. The Worker : John